 The funny thing is, I don’t even drink coffee.
-I just never got into it growing up and honestly, it doesn’t really give me that buzz as most people find.
-But I do like coffee-flavored things.
+I never got into it growing up and it doesn’t really give me that buzz as most people find.
+But I do like coffee-flavored things!

 And that is exactly what we are doing here.
-The coffee flavor is combined with tangy yogurt, nutty cashew butter, sweet honey, and a little spice from the cinnamon.
-It’s like a latte but in overnight oat form!
+The coffee flavor is combined with creamy yogurt, nutty cashew butter, sweet honey, and a little spice from the cinnamon.
+They taste like a latte but in oatmeal form!

 - cold brew coffee

-Overnight oats are meant to be eaten cold, but you could heat them up in the microwave or on the stove to your desired temperature.
-If heating them up on the stove, you may need to add more almond milk.
+Overnight oats are meant to be eaten cold, but you can heat them in the microwave or on the stove to your desired temperature.
+If heating them on the stove, you may need to add more milk.

 Overnight oats don’t really need to be “overnight”.
 I actually usually do a “quick overnight oats” and make them the morning of, let them sit for an hour or two, and then enjoy.
 An hour is usually enough for the chia seeds and the oats to absorb the liquid.

-I also don’t use that much liquid as I love them super creamy.
 The reason why most people make them at night is that it just makes your morning easier.
 Just grab and enjoy!
-But if you forget, you can totally make them the day of.
+But if you forget, you can make them on the same day.

 How long do overnight oats last?